accuser/guide/docs/tutorials/python-basics/hello-world.md

 ---
-title: "Creating your first Python program: Hello, World!"
+title: 'Creating your first Python program: Hello, World!'
-lede: "Learn how to write and run a simple Python program that displays a message on your screen."
+lede: 'Learn how to write and run a simple Python program that displays a message on your screen.'
 ---

 Welcome to your first step in learning Python!
 In this tutorial, we'll guide you through creating a simple program that displays the message "Hello, World!" on your screen.
 This is a common starting point for learning any programming language.

 ## What you'll learn